kshao35/ACTL4001-t1-2023/README.md

 $$[\hat \theta_{lower} ,\hat \theta_{upper}] = [\hat \theta^{\ast}_{\frac{α}{2} \times B^{\prime}} \hat \theta^{\ast}_{(1-\dfrac{α}{2}) \times B}]$$

 #### 3.1.4 PROJECTING DAMAGE ESTIMATES
 After obtaining the return period and severity values for each region, the damage estimates were projected into the future by re-evaluating the likelihood of a disaster of each magnitude occurring.
 For example, if there was a certain disaster with a return period of 2 years, it would be expected to occur 0.5 times on average per year.
-To achieve this, LOESS models were fit to the provided future atmospheric CO2 emissions to obtain annual estimates under each SSP model up until 2150 (see Appendix E).
+To achieve this, LOESS models were fit to the provided future atmospheric CO2 emissions to obtain annual estimates under each SSP model up until 2150 (see [Appendix](#e)).
 The Risk Adjustment Factor (RAF) was calculated as

 $$RAF_{Year} = (\dfrac{CO2_{Year}}{CO2_{2020}})^{2}$$